Baingan ka Bharta

 Baingan/ Brinjal/ Eggplant/ Aubergine.
 You either love it or you hate it!

-I love it, especially when it’s made into a bharta.
+I love it, especially when it’s made into a bharta which essentially means a mash.
 But even then, I’m a snob when it comes to Bharta appreciation.
 A good Baingan ka bharta has to be cooked properly and does not skimp on the onions and tomatoes.
 It’s just not a dish for the lazy cook.

 But that does not mean that it’s a complex recipe.
 It just requires some patience for letting the brinjal cook slowly.
 A perfect Punjabi style bharta would take at least an hour from start to finish.